 UVPackmaster 2 is an efficient UV packing engine available as a command line tool.
-Its robustness comes from the fact that it was written in C++ and runs as a multi-threaded application - it also provides a packing algorithm for Cuda-enabled GPUs (what gives a significant boost).
+Its robustness comes not only from the fact that it was written in C++ and runs as a multi-threaded application - it also provides a packing algorithm for Cuda-enabled GPUs (what gives a significant boost).
 In fact, it can perform some packing operations on all devices simultaneously: CPU and all GPUs in the system.

 You can purchase the engine at gumroad.
 It is available in two editions:

-The engine can be used together with Blender using the free UVPackmaster add-on for Blender 2.8x.
-IMPORTANT: in order to run the engine together with Blender follow the setup guide.
+The engine can be used together in Blender with the UVPackmaster add-on installed (for Blender 2.8x).
+IMPORTANT: in order to run the engine in Blender follow the setup guide.
 For a general discussion regarding UVP visit a thread on the Blender Artists forum.

 Watch a video showing packer capabilities with Blender: